tracktownsoftware/SpreadsheetGearCodeSamples_WebCSharp/README.md

 *There is no need to install this list of requirements if using [Github Codespaces or a local Docker Dev Container](#run-code-samples-in-github-codespaces-or-a-local-docker-dev-container).*

-*These instructions are for SpreadsheetGear code samples for C# in Jupyter Notebooks and should work for Windows, MacOS and Linux*
+*These instructions are for SpreadsheetGear code samples in an ASP.NET CORE web app and should work for Windows, MacOS and Linux*

 1. From [Download .NET](https://dotnet.microsoft.com/en-us/download)
     - Install the .NET 7.0 SDK - *Required for .NET Extension Pack for Visual Studio Code.
 SpreadsheetGear works with .NET SDK version 6.0 and later*